rtenacity/rtenacity.github.io/content/posts/not-so-simple-harmonic/index.md

 $$f = \frac{1}{2\pi}\sqrt{\frac{k}{m}}$$
 $$T = 2 \pi \sqrt{\frac{m}{k}}$$

-Now, anyone who's taken an introductory physics course should vaguely recognize these equations.
+Now, anyone who's taken an introductory physics course should vaguely recognize these equations for angular frequency, frequency, and period    .
 So this is where they come from!

 ## Pendulums